Travel.State.Gov >

 Syria charges a departure tax at its land and sea borders for all visitors except those on diplomatic passports and children under the age of 11.

 Israel Travel: The Syrian government rigidly enforces restrictions on prior travel to Israel and does not allow persons with passports bearing Israeli visas or entry/exit stamps to enter the country.
-Likewise, the absence of entry stamps from a country adjacent to Israel, that a traveler is attempting to enter Syria from, will cause Syrian immigration officials to refuse admittance.
+Likewise, the absence of entry stamps from a country adjacent to Israel that a traveler is attempting to enter Syria from will cause Syrian immigration officials to refuse admittance.
 Overland entry into Syria directly from Israel is not possible.
 U.S. citizen travelers suspected of having traveled to Israel have been detained for questioning.

-Dual Nationality: U.S. citizen males over the afe of 18 holding dual Syrian citizenship or non-dual U.S. citizen males of Syrian origin, even those born in the United States, may be subject to compulsory military service unless they receive a temporary or permanent exemption from a Syrian diplomatic mission abroad prior to their entry into Syria.
+Dual Nationality: U.S. citizen males over the age of 18 holding dual Syrian citizenship or non-dual U.S. citizen males of Syrian origin, even those born in the United States, may be subject to compulsory military service unless they receive a temporary or permanent exemption from a Syrian diplomatic mission abroad prior to their entry into Syria.
 U.S. citizen males in Syria could face detention and compulsory service if they have not yet completed military service or paid exemption fees.

 Some HIV/AIDS entry restrictions exist for visitors or foreign residents of Syria.
 HIV/AIDS tests are mandatory for foreigners from ages 15 to 60 who wish to reside in Syria.
 The HIV/AIDS test must be conducted in Syria at a facility approved by the Syrian Ministry of Health.
 A residence permit will not be issued until the applicant is determined HIV negative.
 Foreigners wishing to marry Syrian nationals in Syria must also be tested for HIV.
 Please verify this information with the Syrian government before you travel.